Ynn/uECC-java-wrapper/README.md

 ## Example java api
-See the code in the example directory.
+See the code in the example directory and in java/src/main/test

 The api is self-explanatory.

 ```c